Eric Larson Endowment at UNM

 About Eric Larson

 Eric Larson was a talented musician, songwriter, producer and sound engineer.
 He worked for many years in New Mexico, creating, engineering and producing advertising jingles and producing the incredible talent in New Mexico from his studio, Quincy Street Sound in Albuquerque.

 Eric Larson would later become an adjunct faculty member at UNM.
-He taught the most sought after recording courses ever for the music department and an advanced digital course.
+He taught the most sought after recording courses for the music department and an advanced digital course.
 Eric’s recording classes were so popular and in such demand that there were waiting lists for multiple semesters in advance.

 As well as an extraordinary freelance engineer and producer, Eric was a composer.
 He wrote compositions ranging from classical to contemporary.
 He also served as music director at his church.

-One of his most exceptional qualities was his amazing ability to reach into the very heart and soul of the artists he worked with and to capture the very essence of their artistic abilities.
+One of his most exceptional qualities was his amazing ability to reach into the very heart and soul of the artists he worked with and to capture the essence of their artistic abilities.
 The results of his efforts in the final product were always extraordinary.

 In many respects, Eric Larson helped to shape the recording and music industry in New Mexico into what it is today.
-Thanks to Eric’s many contributions to the NM music industry, there is a thriving annual music awards program and his course curriculum continues to be taught at UNM.
+Thanks to Eric’s many contributions to the New Mexico music industry, there is a thriving annual music awards program and his course curriculum continues to be taught at UNM.
 Most importantly, his legacy lives on through the many artists, composers and recording engineers he mentored and produced.